fsocietyx404/eywa/README.md

   - Your `config.json` with the token removed

 If it is a real issue in the bot code, it should be reported and will be fixed.

+## ☕ Buy Me a Coffee

+I build this project for fun and share it for free.
+If it helped you and you’d like to say thanks, you can buy me a coffee 🙂

+Crypto tips, never expected):

+BTC: `bc1q2yu6k43zxx8ztvtcfuly7e7fjcsj37gmpve9nf`
+ETH: `0xF1a48631EF980526c27cbc289633062Dac7845Fb`
+LTC: `LTt69M4MUdZutpjjC1zyhuUniWcFV18Eno`